cwohlman/auto-proxy/Readme.md

 2. Run the server `sudo node server.js` (note you need sudo to bind to port 80).
 3. Get a port number for your app using the auto tool `PORT=$(node auto.js myapp.localhost)`.
 Alternatively you can just paste the source of auto.js into your start script.
 4. Run your app using the assigned port number e.g. `PORT=$(node auto.js myapp.localhost) node index.js` or `meteor -p $PORT`

+Easier use of the auto tool:
+---

+If you like you can npm link this package and use the auto.js tool via `auto-proxy-get-port` from the command line.